-We usually ask for people to be collected at 10am.
-If this is not possible please let the nursing staff know.
 If you need any extra help at home please let the nursing unit manager know as soon as you can so we can assist you.

 It is important that you follow up with your GP during your first week at home and give him/her the discharge letter that we will give you before you leave hospital.

 You also need to see your cardiologist and your surgeon about 6 weeks after surgery.
-You will be given the surgeons appointment before you leave hospital, but you will need to make your own appointment with your cardiologist.
+You will be given the surgeon's appointment before you leave hospital, but you will need to make your own appointment with your cardiologist.

-One week prior to the appointment with your surgeon you will need to see your GP to organise a chest x-ray, ECG, and referral.
+One week before the appointment with your surgeon you will need to see your GP to organise a chest x-ray, ECG, and referral.
 Please take these to your surgeon's appointment.